 Architect in ChargeJohn Shnier, Amin Ibrahim, Stephanie Vermeulen

-From the architect.
+Text description provided by the architects.
 The project is the design of a new home for a young family with two working parents and three children.
 The new house replaces an existing house on a conventional mid-town residential lot in the City of Toronto.
 Similar in area to the original house, the new design emphasizes fluid relationships between, and within, shared family spaces—both indoor and outdoor.
 Accommodating a large art collection, as well as the desire to preserve and engage a large tree in the rear yard are two important requirements.

 Designed for a larger than average family, Rosemary House encourages modern family living that is interactive, open to choices, and growth.
 This is achieved by planning for living, working and playing in spaces that are zoned, yet not necessarily enclosed.
 Circulation, planned with continuous loops and visual overlook, provides for art display; endless running space for children; and continuous contact between family members.